Nichimo Group's Sustainability

 From a perspective of increasing corporate value, the initiatives that we emphasize in promoting sustainable management, such as marine and land-based aquaculture and biomass fishing nets that are biodegradable in the natural environment, have attracted many inquiries due to the high level of attention on sustainable business.

 In terms of risk management, insufficient consideration for the marine environment and resources increases procurement risk for marine products.
-In regard to initiatives to reduce greenhouse gas emissions, the potential to significantly impact the Group’s results cannot be ignored, due to factors such as an increase in costs arising from the introduction of a carbon tax, which is currently under consideration.
+In regard to initiatives to reduce greenhouse gas emissions, the potential to significantly impact the Group’s results cannot be ignored, due to factors such as an increase in costs arising from carbon taxes, which are currently under consideration.

 In light of the above, we are promoting our current sustainability-conscious business activities, and we have also started initiatives for new businesses in an effort to achieve an increase in our corporate value that outweighs the increase in costs.